thoughtbot/ios-on-rails/book/rails/introduction.md

 Before we get started with building out our API, we must think about how we are going to handle versioning.
-While web developers can deploy as often as they want and users see the newly deployed code with every browser page refresh, iOS developers have both a lag time before Apple approves the new version of an app and a lag time before users update to the newest application version available. iOS applications reference the same API endpoints until a new release of the application has been downloaded.
+While web developers can deploy as often as they want and users see the newly deployed code with every browser page refresh, iOS developers have both a lag time before Apple approves an app's new version and a lag time before users update to the newest available application version. iOS applications reference the same API endpoints until a new release of the application has been downloaded.
 If you want to continue to support users with older versions of the iOS application you are building, you must maintain the same general JSON data structures on the backend for those users.

-You will of course discover new and better ways of structuring your JSON responses as time goes on and your application grows.
-Once that happens, the easiest way to support old versions of the application and allow newer versions to use different JSON structures is to release a new API version.
+You will, of course, discover new and better ways of structuring your JSON responses as time goes on and your application grows.
+Once that happens, the easiest way both to support old versions of the application and to allow newer versions to use different JSON structures is to release a new API version.

-Releasing multiple versions of an API is outside the scope of this book, but Ryan Bates has an excellent [RailsCast](http://railscasts.com/episodes/350-rest-api-versioning) on this topic.
-For now, we will future proof our API by including our views and controllers within the api/v1 subdirectories.
+Releasing multiple versions of an API is outside this book's scope, but Ryan Bates has an excellent [RailsCast](http://railscasts.com/episodes/350-rest-api-versioning) on this topic.
+For now, we will future-proof our API by including our views and controllers within the api/v1 subdirectories.
 Our routes file looks like this:

     # config/routes.rb